MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Experimental Results

 \section{Experimental Results}

-\paragraph{Dataset Settings} We conduct our main experiments on CODA dataset~\cite{chen2024automated} which is designed for autonomous driving reasoning task.
+\paragraph{Dataset Settings} We conduct our autonomous driving experiments on the CODA dataset~\cite{chen2024automated} which is designed for autonomous driving reasoning task.
 The dataset collects driving scenarios and extract objects which may influence ego vehicle, the final driving suggestion is generated considering all key objects.
 Compared to other driving reasoning dataset, CODA focus on multi-modal corner cases and consider the hierarchy data structure.
-It require models to generate relatively long answers containing description and analyzing of multiple objects.
+It requires models to generate relatively long answers containing description and analyzing of multiple objects.
 In this paper, we follow the official training and testing settings, and use GPT-4o for evaluation.

-For skill annotation, following the pipeline we introduce in Sec.~\ref{sec:skilldef}, we obtain a skill definition as in Fig.~\ref{fig:skill definition}.
+We conduct our robot manipulation reasoning experiments on Robo2VLM\cite{chen2025robo2vlm} dataset which uses rich, real and multi-modal robot trajectory data to enhance and evaluate VLMS, especially reasoning ability.
+The dataset cover 463 manipulation scenes and 3396 robot manipulation tasks, which can benchmark and improve VLM capabilities in spatial and interaction reasoning.

-\paragraph{Model Settings} We experiment the MoSE based on Qwen2-VL-2B~\cite{bellagente2024stable} which is a small-scale VLM.
+\paragraph{Model Settings} We conduct experiments on both MoSE tasks based on Qwen2-VL-2B~\cite{bellagente2024stable} which is a small-scale VLM.
 We adapt a total of $14$ MoSE layers.
 Experimental results indicate that a relatively uniform hierarchical distribution yields better performance.
-Therefore, in our final configuration, we allocate $[4,5,5]$ layers to perception, prediction, and planning, respectively.
+Therefore, in our final configuration, we allocate $[4,5,5]$ layers to perception, prediction, and planning for AD, and perception, interpretation and reasoning, and planning for robot tasks, respectively.

 The input image size is set to $[800,450]$ to balance the image quality and GPU memory.
 We follow the sparse setting of general MoE that only half of the layers are equipped with MoSE.
-During the pretraining stage and finetuning stage, we set expert number to $4$ and use $1$ shared expert.
+During the pretraining stage and finetuning stage, we set expert number to $4$ and use $1$ shared expert. compare to Qwen-vl-2B base model, it brings 400M extra activate parameters for MoSE and 800M for MoSE with expert group.
 Additionally, we also experiment with general MoE method on same backbone model (denoted as Qwen2-VL\_MoE in the result table), with same number of experts and number of activated experts to our MoSE.
-We finetune a QwenVL2-2B under a supervised finetuning settings (denoted as Qwen2-VL\_SFT).
-For hierarchical skill routing, we annotate $2000$ skill samples using rule-based method to pretrain the routers.
+To enable a better comparison, we take CODA as an example and finetune a QwenVL2-2B under a supervised finetuning settings (denoted as Qwen2-VL\_SFT).
+For hierarchical skill routing, we annotate $2000$ skill samples for both AD and robot using rule-based methods to pretrain the routers.